lanzhuning/chubaodb/README.md

 # chubaodb

+ChubaoDB is a cloud native distributed document database on top of ChubaoFS.

-As a cloud native structured data store, ChubaoDB has several key features:
+As a scalable non-relational structured data infrastructure, ChubaoDB has several key features:

 * flexible data model

 * disaggregated storage and compute architecture

-* rich secondary indexes
+* rich indexes for efficient search

 ## External Interface